-If your hearing instrument is connected by means of a DAI shoe with an external sound source, like a discman or hand mic, the signals of these devices will be directly transferred to your hearing instrument.
+If your hearing instrument is connected by means of a DAI shoe with an external sound source, like a media player/MP3 or hand mic, the signals of these devices will be directly transferred to your hearing instrument.

-Mounting of DAI
+Mounting of the DAI shoe

-Start by opening the battery door, click the DAI shoe onto the instrument.
+Start by opening the battery door, slide the DAI shoe onto the instrument.